shadichy/Documentation/docs/installation/auto/bootable-installer.md

 ## Preparation

+- An USB drive (8gb should be enough)

 - A software to flash images to removable media

 For removable media such as USB or SD Card, we recommend [balenaEtcher](https://etcher.balena.io/).
 Etcher is being used internally by us to flash and test the installer on our own hardware.
 There are other software you can choose, however we don't guarantee that it will work.